usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-4.rst

 Step 3: Re-run Entrypoint 3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now let's re-run this entrypoint and see if our metrics get logged.
+Re-run this entrypoint and see if the metrics get logged.

 1. Go to **Experiment 3** (the experiment you created in the last step).
 2. Create a new job using **Entrypoint 3**.